Annuity vs 401(k): Which Is Best?

 How Is a 401(k) Purchased?

 401(k)s are not purchased.
 Instead, it’s a plan you can buy into by contributing to it regularly.
 Since employers offer 401(k)s, employees are responsible for initiating the account.
-That is done by allocating certain wages to be deducted from your paycheck to go into the account.
+That is done by allocating certain wages to be deducted from your paycheck and added to the account.
 You control your account and manage how conservatively you want to invest.
 There are two types of 401(k)s: traditional and Roth.

 Traditional 401(k)